 e) the importance of cooperation between governments, the private sector and relevant organizations to promote affordable access possibilities,

-recalling

-a) § 18 of the Tunis Commitment, made at the second phase of the World Summit on the Information Society (Tunis, 2005): "We shall strive unremittingly, therefore, to promote universal, ubiquitous, equitable and affordable access to ICTs, including universal design and assistive technologies, for all people, especially those with disabilities, everywhere, to ensure that the benefits are more evenly distributed between and within societies, …"1;

-b) the Phuket Declaration on Tsunami Preparedness for Persons with Disabilities (Phuket, 2007), which emphasizes the need for inclusive emergency warning and disaster management systems using telecommunication/ICT facilities based on open, non-proprietary, global standards,

 taking into account

-a) Resolution 44 (Rev. Dubai, 2012) of this assembly, on bridging the standardization gap between developing and developed countries, and Resolution 57 (Rev. Dubai, 2012) of this assembly, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;
+a) the mandate of and work carried out by the Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF), established in December 2007;

+b) the work of ITU-T Study Group 2, in particular studies under ITU-T Question 4/2, on human factors-related issues for improvement of the quality of life through international telecommunications;

+c) the work of ITU-T Study Group 16, in particular studies under ITU-T Question 26/16, on accessibility to multimedia systems and services, including the recent Recommendation ITU-T F.790 on telecommunication accessibility guidelines for older persons and persons with disabilities;

+d) studies under Question 7/1 of the ITU Telecommunication Development Sector (ITU-D), on access to telecommunication services for people with disabilities and specific needs;

+e) ongoing work in the ITU Radiocommunication Sector (ITU-R) to bridge the digital disability divide;

+f) the publication by the Telecommunication Standardization Advisory Group (TSAG) of the guide for ITU study groups – "Considering End-User Needs in developing Recommendations";

+g) the successful completion of work carried out by the Focus Group on Audio-visual Media Accessibility (FG-AVA), carried out under ITU-T Study Group 16, addressing the need to make audiovisual media accessible to persons with disabilities;

+h) the Accessibility Guidelines produced by the Internet Governance Forum Dynamic Coalition on Accessibility and Disability (DCAD) sponsored by the Director of the Telecommunication Standardization Bureau (TSB), and update at the 10th Internet Governance Forum, hosted by Brazil in 2015,

+noting

-b) Resolution GSC-14/27 (revised), on telecommunication/ICT accessibility for persons with disabilities, agreed upon at the 14th Global Standards Collaboration meeting (Geneva, 2009; Halifax, 2011), which advocates greater collaboration between world, regional and national standardization bodies as a basis for establishing and/or strengthening activities and initiatives concerning the use of telecommunications/ICTs for persons with disabilities;
+a) Resolution GSC-17/27 (revised), on telecommunication/ICT accessibility for persons with disabilities, agreed upon at the 17th Global Standards Collaboration meeting (Geneva, 2009; Halifax, 2011; Jeju, 2013);

-c) Resolution GSC-13/26 (revised), on user needs, considerations and involvement, agreed upon at the 13th Global Standards Collaboration meeting (Boston, 2008; Halifax, 2011);
+b) Resolution GSC-17/26 (revised), on user needs, considerations and involvement, agreed upon at the 17th Global Standards Collaboration meeting (Boston, 2008; Halifax, 2011; Jeju, 2013);

-d) publications and ongoing work of the Special Working Group on Accessibility (ISO/IEC JTC 1 SWG – Accessibility) of the Joint Technical Committee on Information Technology (JTC 1) of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), as well as the Mandate 376 project teams, in identifying user needs and in developing a comprehensive inventory of existing standards as part of the ongoing effort to identify areas where research or new standards work is needed;
+c) publications of the Special Working Group on Accessibility (ISO/IEC JTC 1 SWG – Accessibility) of the Joint Technical Committee on Information Technology (JTC 1) of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), as well as the Mandate 376 project teams, in identifying user needs and in developing a comprehensive inventory of existing standards as part of the ongoing effort to identify areas where research or new standards work is needed;

-e) the activities of the ITU-T study groups in charge of accessibility to ICTs: ITU-T Study Group 16 (Multimedia coding, systems and applications), which is the lead study group on telecommunications/ICT accessibility for persons with disabilities, and ITU-T Study Group 2 (Operational aspects of service provision and telecommunication management) for the part relating to human factors;

-f) activities relating to the development of new standards (e.g. ISO TC 159, JTC 1 SC35, IEC TC100, ETSI TC HF, and W3C WAI), and the implementation and maintenance of existing standards (e.g. ISO 9241-171);
+d) activities relating to the development of new standards (e.g. ISO TC 159, JTC 1 SC35, IEC TC100, ETSI TC HF, and W3C WAI), and the implementation and maintenance of existing standards (e.g. ISO 9241-171);

-g) the formation of the Global Initiative for Inclusive ICTs (G3ICT), a flagship partnership initiative of the United Nations Global Alliance for ICT and Development (UN-GAID) ;

-h) the joint ITU and G3ict release of the Report "Making TV accessible", on the occasion of the International Day of Persons with Disabilities (3 December 2011), and the report on "Making mobile phones and services accessible to persons with disabilities";
+e) the joint efforts of the ITU and the Global Initiative for Inclusive ICTs (G3ICT), including the launch of the Model ICT accessibility policy report (November 2014), the release of the Report "Making TV accessible", on the occasion of the International Day of Persons with Disabilities (3 December 2011), the report on “Making Mobile Phones and Services Accessible to Persons with Disabilities (August 2012), and the e-Accessibility Policy Toolkit for Persons with Disabilities (February 2010);

-i) various regional and national efforts to develop or revise guidelines and standards for telecommunication/ICT accessibility, compatibility and usability by persons with disabilities,
+f) various regional and national efforts to develop or revise guidelines and standards for telecommunication/ICT accessibility, compatibility and usability by persons with disabilities,

 resolves